This lemon chicken soup is fresh, light, and easy to make! It’s a delicious twist on the classic chicken noodle soup.

 - 2 Tbsp. fresh chopped parsley

-- In a 4.5-quart or bigger soup pot or a dutch oven, heat 2 tablespoons of olive oil.
+- In a 4.5-quart or bigger soup pot or a dutch oven, heat 2 tablespoons of olive oil over medium-high heat.
 Toss chicken with 3/4 teaspoons of salt and 1/4 teaspoons of pepper and add to the pot.
 Cook until browned, about 5-7 minutes, stirring frequently.
 Remove to a plate.

 - Reduce heat to medium.
 Add the remaining 1 tablespoon of oil if needed.
 Add onions, carrots, and celery with a pinch of salt.
 Cook until the veggies are beginning to soften, about 4-5 minutes.
 Stir in garlic and oregano and cook until fragrant, about 30 seconds, stirring constantly.